binwiederhier/ntfy/docs/config.md

 The web app refreshes subscriptions on start and regularly on an interval, but this file should be persisted across restarts.
 If the subscription file is deleted or lost, any web apps that aren't open will not receive new web push notifications until you open then.

-Changing your public/private keypair is NOT recommended.
+Changing your public/private keypair is **not recommended**.
 Browsers only allow one server identity (public key) per origin, and if you change them the clients will not be able to subscribe via web push until the user manually clears the notification permission.

 ## Tiers